dmytro-demchyna/schema-keeper/README.md

 return $params;
 ```

 Now you can interact with `schemakeeper` binary.
+It returns exit-code `0` on success and exit-code `1` on failure.

 ### save